-This should not come as a surprise given the circumstances.
 More people are spending more time in the home.
 At the same time, they are increasing their use of cleaning products and disinfectants out of concern for keeping their dwellings free of the virus.

 Additionally, parents have a lot going on these days.
 Combining job responsibilities with traditional parental roles can lead to less supervision.

 “It can all lead to a greater risk of unintentional poisoning,” said Diane Hall, project coordinator for the Sanford Poison Center.
 “Anytime you disrupt a schedule or regimen, things can happen. ”

 Though it varies week to week, the poison control center has seen a small uptick in calls involving bleach-enhanced disinfectants and sanitizers.

 The U.S. Food and Drug Administration is warning consumers about alcohol-based hand sanitizers packaged in containers that may appear as food or drinks and may put consumers at risk of serious injury or death if ingested.